heptarch/heptarch.github.io/drafts/demon.md

 Dewar pulled gently on a wire near her head, and the tug travelled off into the darkness.
-A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and ribbons of piping leaned forward as if bowing to the shape.
+A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and ribbons of piping leaned forward as if bowing.
-The origami ball grew larger as a constellation of teardrops appeared around it, and swelled like stalactites to pierce each corner of the ball.
+The ball grew larger and a constellation of teardrops appeared around it, like angels dancing on the head of a pin.

 <p align="center">
   ⁂